TouchDAW implements two well established network MIDI standards:

 In the end this will probably be what you want, because you then do not need to open the drivers' control panels anymore and things will just get hooked up the moment you launch the app.
 I do believe that doing as described in the quickstart provides a better introduction to the system, though and I also can not make assumptions about what sessions you will want the app to connect to, so this is not the default setting.

-Same as the app's sessions will be seen by your computer it will also see the ones created on the PC.
-These so called 'remote sessions' will be displayed as shown on the left.
-The indented entries in the list here are sessions that have been created by PCs on the network.
+Same as the app's sessions will be seen by your computer, the app will also see the ones created on the PC.
+These 'remote sessions' will be displayed as shown on the left.
+The indented entries in the list are sessions that have been created by PCs on the network.